themonetizr/Unity-sdk/README.md

 ![alt text](Docs/Images/mtz_inspector.jpg "Monetizr Prefab inspector")

-Our provided UI has been crafted to handle toughest environmental conditions, notably it scales well with all kinds of aspect ratios and supports changing between landscape and portrait without issue.
-Try it out, the smoothness will leave you in awe.

 #### Base prefab configuration:

  * **Access Token** - this is your oAuth Access token, provided by Monetizr